-Stem cell treatment may promote healing from within the lungs and may have the potential to improve quality of life.
+Cellular treatment may promote healing from within the lungs and may have the potential to improve quality of life.
 In fact, many of our patients have reported feeling better, breathing easier and enjoying a better quality of life.
 Like you, our patients come from a variety of backgrounds and have different stories to share.
-Here is what our patients are saying after their stem cell treatment:
+Here is what our patients are saying after their cellular therapy:

-What Challenges Did Our Patients Face Before Stem Cell Treatment?
+What Challenges Did Our Patients Face Before Cellular Treatment?

 Chronic lung diseases affect everyone differently, and everyone has a different story about living with a chronic lung disease.

-Before his stem cell treatment, Herbert’s lung function continued to decline and made it difficult for him to help with yardwork and other household chores.
+Before his cellular therapy, Herbert’s lung function continued to decline and made it difficult for him to help with yardwork and other household chores.
 Nearly everything he did left him breathless.
 As his disease developed, so did his depression.

 Kathleen felt exhausted after taking a shower, and she couldn’t make her bed or walk a few steps to her car without gasping for air.

 Our patient, Penny, loved singing in church.
 However, even talking winded her badly.

 Thomas loved ballroom dancing, but he felt so breathless while dancing that he had to stop and rest.
 Soon, showering, dressing and walking left him puffing for air.

 Being outside with her horses and grandchildren brought Denise joy.
 But, having chronic lung disease left her short of breath and unable to ride.

 Becky always counted her steps.
 Frustrated with her lack of improvement and the medications prescribed to her, she quit going out at all.